kraftaa/kraftaa.github.io/_posts/2025-11-18-building-transformdash.md

 **SQL Composition is Hard**: Building SQL queries programmatically while keeping them safe from injection is tricky.
 Python's string formatting wants to make it easy to shoot yourself in the foot.
 I ended up using psycopg2.sql everywhere and writing validation for every identifier.

 **Incremental Logic is Subtle**: dbt makes incremental models look simple, but there's a lot of edge case handling.
 What happens if the source table changes schema?
 What if someone drops the incremental table?
-I'm still working through some of these scenarios.
+I have the syntax working (you can write `{% raw %}{% if is_incremental() %}{% endraw %}`), but right now it just does full refreshes.
+Implementing true incremental support - tracking state, detecting changes, doing INSERT instead of DROP/CREATE - is on my todo list.

 **Documentation Takes Forever**: I thought coding was the hard part.
 Turns out writing docs that actually help people get started is way harder.
 I went through three rewrites of the README before it made sense.